What can we as university professors and administrators, asks Stephanie Jirard, do to decisnormatize and decolonize our institutions?1 year ago

 University life comes with its share of challenges.
 One of these is writing longer assignments that require higher information, communication […]2 years ago

 Public sociologist Rodney Coates, a professor of critical race and ethnic studies and of global and intercultural studies at Miami University of Ohio, and author the SAGE Publishing text The Matrix of Race, will present a free webinar on “A 12-Step Program for Decolonizing the University” on July 30.
 While the webinar filled up with a few hours of being announced, a recording will appear here on Social Science Space.
-In the meantime, here is the 12-step program Coates first presented on social media this spring.2 months ago
+In the meantime, here is the 12-step program Coates first presented on social media this spring.2 years ago

 Hundreds of thousands of teachers are busy working to move their face-to-face lessons online.
 Designing online courses takes significant time and effort.

 Right now, however, we need a simpler formula.
 Here are 14 quick tips to make online teaching better, from an expert in online learning.

 The default format for most academic conferences is a plenary followed by panel presentations.
 If we can’t revolutionize conference design, we can at least consider Duncan Green’s seven tips for improvement (electric shocks optional).3 years ago

 Sorry, but academic publications in themselves are less likely to merit impact, though; if researchers want to reach beyond the ivy tower of academia, there are certain steps they can take.
 Why not consider a campaign?
 Toby Green discusses the imperative to ensure that researchers are seeking and finding proper audiences if they intend to cause impact.
 Researchers who do so will be more visible, and they’re more likely to win grants.3 years ago